wizardsardine/liana/gui/README.md

 Instead of using `--datadir` and `--<network>`, a direct path to the GUI configuration file can be provided with `--conf`.

-After start up, The GUI will connect to the running minisafed.
+After start up, The GUI will connect to the running lianad.
-A command starting minisafed is launched if no connection is made.
+A command starting lianad is launched if no connection is made.

 ## Troubleshooting